Paul de Chomedey, Sieur de Maisonneuve

-Paul de Chomedey, sieur de Maisonneuve (15 February 1612 9 September 1676) was a French military officer and the founder of Fort Ville-Marie (modern-day Montreal) in New France (Province of Quebec, Canada).
+Paul de Chomedey de Maisonneuve (13 February 1612 – 9 September 1676) was a French military officer and the founder of Ville-Marie, now the city of Montreal.

 Early life

-Maisonneuve was born into the aristocracy in Neuville-sur-Vannes in Champagne, France.
+Maisonneuve was baptised on 15 February 1612 at Neuville-sur-Vannes in Champagne, France.
 He was the son of Louis de Chomedey, seigneur of Chavane, Germenoy-en-Brie, and his second wife Marie de Thomelin, the daughter of Jean de Thomelin, a king's counsellor and a treasurer of France in the generality of Champagne, and of Ambroise d’Aulquoy.